-10.0 Exchange without consent
+8.0 Exchange without consent

-In circumstances where tenants have swapped homes without our formal consent, both tenants will be in the serious position of:
+In circumstances where tenants have swapped properties without our formal consent, both tenants will be in the serious position of:

-- Having no legal interest in the tenancy at the home they have moved to - Being liable for the rent and other obligations of their original tenancy - Losing their home and security of tenure as they are no longer occupying the property as their main or principle home.
+- Having no legal interest in the tenancy at the property they have moved to - Being liable for the rent and other obligations of their original tenancy - Losing their home and security of tenure as they are no longer occupying the property as their main or principle home.

-11.0 Information sharing
+9.0 Information sharing

 Information regarding our residents is sensitive and we maintain confidentiality in line with our data protection policies.
-However, for the exchange to take place, we are required to share information about the applicant's tenancy history with the exchange partner's landlord or staff where both applicants are NHG tenants.
+However, in order for the exchange to take place, we are required to share information about the applicant's tenancy history with the exchange partner's landlord or staff where both applicants are Notting Hill Genesis tenants.
 We make applicants aware that information will be shared when they apply to exchange.

-12.0 Our approach
+10.0 Our approach